codefarm0/PivotalCloudFoundry/README.md

  Video - Coming soon..

- ## Routing the application endpoints in PCF
+  ## What are buildpacks?
   Following topics will be covered under this head-

- * What is routing?
+  * What is buidpack?
- * How to do routing in PCF with the help of commands as well as PCF dashboard?
+  * Significance of buildpack in PCF

  Video - Coming soon..

   ## Logging and scaling in PCF

  Following topics will be covered under this head-